 Star Wars: The heroes sneaks onto the Death Star and rescues the princess.
 Darth Vader kills Obi-Wan Kenobi.

 FIRE hero’s journey: On a spring Friday in 2013 while working at his client, his phone rings.
 The hiring executive who brought Tom in for the consulting assignment proceeded to kick the snot out him on the phone.
 Why?
 Tom had said something inappropriate in a meeting with one of the company’s owners.
-Tom clearly had not checked all the boxes of appropriate political protocol before speaking out.
+He clearly had not checked all the boxes of appropriate political protocol before speaking out.
 The hiring executive felt blind-sided and proceeded to take it out on Tom.
-Tom hung up from the call abused, bloodied and beat up.
+He hung up from the call abused, bloodied and beat up.
 Tom’s boss from the consulting firm called him at home on Saturday morning.
 His boss made sure he understood the client was very upset.
 It was after that beating that Tom’s decision was made.
 He was done.
 No one had the right to treat him like that over office politics.

 9. The Reward: